Lori Loughlin pleads not guilty to new charges in college admissions scandal - The Boston Globe

 Singer has pleaded guilty to his starring role in the ruse and awaits sentencing.
 He cooperated with investigators, enabling them to record his conversations with scam participants.

-Attorneys for Loughlin and her spouse didn’t immediately respond to a request for comment.
+Attorneys for Loughlin and her husband didn’t immediately respond to a request for comment.

 The indictment, filed Oct.
 22 against the couple and a group of other defendants, charged them with two counts of conspiracy to commit federal programs bribery, three counts of money laundering conspiracy, and one count of conspiracy to commit mail and wire fraud, and honest services mail fraud.